 The Township classifies funds financed primarily from taxes, intergovernmental receipts (e.g. grants), and other nonexchange transactions as governmental funds.
-The Township's major governmental funds are the General Fund, Gasoline Tax, Fire District and Fire Levy Fund.
+The Township's major governmental funds are the General Fund, Motor Vehicle License Tax Fund (for 2004 only), Gasoline Tax Fund, Fire & EMS Fund and Miscellaneous Capital Project Fund.
 The General Fund is used to account for all financial resources, except those required to be accounted for in another fund.
 The General Fund balance is available to the Township for any purpose provided it is expended or transferred according to the general laws of Ohio.